UN labor agency cites concerns about China's Xinjiang region

 They said “various indicators” pointed to the relocation of workers under security escort, the strict surveillance and “retention” of workers, and “the threat of internment in vocational education and training centers if workers do not accept ‘government administration.’”

-The committee called on China’s government to provide more information about how its policies support “freely chosen employment” and prevents forced labor, and to provide information about the types of courses Uyghurs attend at the training centers, and number of participants.
+The committee called on China’s government to provide more information about how its policies support “freely chosen employment” and prevent forced labor, and to provide information about the types of courses Uyghurs attend at the “training centers,” and the number of participants.

 A spokesperson for the Chinese diplomatic mission in Geneva, where the U.N. agency is based, did not immediately respond to an email and voice message from The Associated Press seeking comment.